open/close all folders

 - In The Mummy Returns, Meela (the reincarnated Anck-Su-Namun) comes into the O'Connells' house wearing an Egyptian asp.

-- In Striptease one of the girls performed with a python (named "Monty", of course).
-Then the snake died and was replaced without her knowledge, with predictable results.
+- In Striptease one of the girls performs with a python (named "Monty", of course).
+Then the snake dies and is replaced without her knowledge, with predictable results.

 - Patricia Paiwonski in Robert A. Heinlein's Stranger in a Strange Land.